RockefellerArchiveCenter/dm-transfer-workflow/file_review.md

 - Rip Tracks: no review is needed

 ### Option A: SIP Creator File Review
-For items transferred using SIP Creator, use the reports created by SIP Creator to ensure there are no viruses or personally identifiable information within the files.
+For items transferred using SIP Creator, use the reports it creates to ensure there are no viruses or personally identifiable information within the files.
 All SIP Creator files should have been saved by the processing archivist on the Desktop of the BitCurator Machine.
 - For small amounts of digital media (less than 20 items):
   - Manually review the Brunnhilde report for each digital media item by looking in `Desktop/FA#/ASrefID/metadata/submissionsDocumentation/brunnhilde`
   - Open the file called `report.html`.
 This will open an HTML report in the web browser.